Yigdal

-Among Ashkenazim only thirteen lines are sung, one for each creed; the last line, dealing with the resurrection of the dead, is repeated to complete the antiphony when the hymn is responsorially sung by the Chazzan and congregation.
-Sephardim, who sing the hymn in congregational unison throughout, use the following line as the 14th: "These are the 13 bases of the Rule of Moses and the tenets of his Law".
+Among Ashkenazi Jews, only thirteen lines are sung, one for each principle; the last line, dealing with the resurrection of the dead, is repeated to complete the antiphon when the hymn is responsorially sung by the hazzan and congregation.
+Sephardic Jews, who sing the hymn in congregational unison throughout, use the following line as the 14th: "These are the 13 bases of the Rule of Moses and the tenets of his Law."

 Authorship

 There is scholarly debate as to the hymn's author.
-Leopold Zunz contends that it was written by Daniel ben Yehudah Dayan, who spent eight years in improving it, completing it in 1404.
-Some see in the last line of "Yigdal" a signature, "Yechiel b'Rav Baruch", though it is unclear who this might be.
-Hartwig Hirschfeld argues that the famous poet Immanuel of Rome is the author.
-Immanuel made several attempts at putting the 13 Principles into verse, e.g. a 72-line version entitled “Poem Based on the 13 Articles”.
-"Yigdal" shares rhythm, rhyme and a number of phrases with this poem.
+Leopold Zunz contends that it was written by Daniel ben Judah, who spent eight years improving it before completing it in 1404.
+Some interpret the final line of Yigdal as bearing the signature "Yechiel b'Rav Baruch," though the identity remains uncertain.
+Hartwig Hirschfeld contends that the renowned poet Immanuel the Roman authored it.
+Immanuel attempted several poetic renditions of the 13 principles, including a 72-line piece called "Poem Based on the 13 Articles"; Yigdal shares a similar rhythm, rhyme, and phrase structure with this poem.